 And that is it!
 Making this apple cinnamon oatmeal recipe should not take more than 15 minutes from start to finish.

-- In my opinion, old fashioned rolled oats give this oatmeal the best texture.
+- In my opinion, old fashioned rolled oats gives this oatmeal the best texture.
 However, you can use quick cooking oats or steel cut oats if that’s what you have in your kitchen.
-Be aware, though, that the cooking times will vary.
+Take note, though, that the cooking times will vary.

 - If you are not adding protein powder to this cinnamon apple oatmeal, you may want to add a sweetener such as stevia, coconut sugar, honey, or maple syrup.